-Meditation is no more complex than finding a quiet place to sit and focus on your breath…and push the thoughts out of your mind.
+Meditation practice is no more complex than finding a quiet place to sit and focus on your breath…and push the thoughts out of your mind.
 During that time, you are focusing on two things: controlled silence and deep breathing.

 1. Have a Calm and Silent Mind